herrethan/primoris-gatsby/content/page/programs-high-school/index.md

     <h3>Track 1</h3>
     <p>All AP courses in years 1 and 2.
 Next two years spent between Primoris and Fairleigh Dickinson University campuses receiving instruction pursuant to an undergraduate degree.</p>
     <h3>Track 2</h3>
-    <p>All honors coursers in year 1, APs in year 2.
+    <p>All honors courses in year 1, APs in year 2.
 Next two years spent research projects and/or supervised internships tailored to accomplish professional learning goals.</p>
     <h3>Track 3</h3>
     <p>Traditional High School Master with double science course load with primarily advanced honors courses in years 1- 2 and APs in years 3 - 4.</p>
   </div>